 Many celebrity couples have brought children into this world through surrogacy.
 Amongst them are Nicole Kidman, Elizabeth Banks, Tyra Banks, Jimmy Fallon, Lucy Liu, Sarah Jessica Parker, Elton John and Ricky Martin; and most recently, Robbie Williams and his wife Ayda.
-Surrogacy is clearly a key to the long-term fulfilment of your dream to raise, care for and love a beautiful child.
+Surrogacy is clearly a key to the long-term fulfillment of your dream to raise, care for and love a beautiful child.

 What is a surrogate and how does South African law regulate surrogacy?

 A surrogate is a woman (“the surrogate mother”) who carries the baby on behalf of the future parents or parent, referred to as the “commissioning party/ies”) who are medically unable to do so.
 Surrogacy in South Africa is regulated by chapter 19 of the Children’s Act 38 of 2005.

 “Regulated by the Children’s Act” means that in order for future parents / the commissioning parties to make use of a surrogate as a means to start or complete their family, they need to comply with the provisions of the Act.
 Failure to comply with the provisions of the Children’s Act will result in serious consequences for all the parties concerned, in particular it will affect the rights and obligations (responsibilities) of the parties in respect of the child.